awsdocs/aws-app-mesh-user-guide/doc_source/disaster-recovery-resiliency.md

 ## Disaster Recovery in AWS App Mesh<a name="disaster-recovery"></a>

 The App Mesh service manages backups of customer data\.
 There is nothing that you need to do to manage backups\.
-The backed up data is stored encrypted\.
+The backed\-up data is encrypted\.